Questions (Chris Brown song)

 "Questions" is a song by American singer Chris Brown from his eighth studio album, Heartbreak on a Full Moon (2017).
 It was released by RCA Records as the fifth single from the album on August 16, 2017.

-The song is a dancehall track, based off an interpolation of Vincentian soca singer Kevin Lyttle’s 2003 single "Turn Me On".
+The song is a dancehall track, based on an interpolation of Vincentian soca singer Kevin Lyttle’s 2003 single "Turn Me On".
 It was written by Brown, Christopher Dotson, Melvin Moore and Bobby Turner Jr., while its production was handled by Pip Kembo, B HAM and Floyd "A1" Bentley.
 The single was commercially successful worldwide, being certified gold in Canada, New Zealand, Denmark and Switzerland, and platinum in Australia, United Kingdom and United States.
 A music video for the song was released on August 16, 2017.
 The clip shows Brown and a group of ladies execute dancing coreographies in colorful scenarios.

 Background and release

 In September 2016, in a then deleted video from his Instagram account, Brown previewed some sections of the song whilst painting in his house.
 Fans speculated that the song was a cover of Kevin Lyttle's 2003 single "Turn Me On".

 In July 2017, he announced the pending release of upcoming singles from his album Heartbreak on a Full Moon.
 Later on August 4, 2017, he released "Pills & Automobiles", that features guest vocals from American trap artists Yo Gotti, A Boogie wit da Hoodie and Kodak Black, then on August 14, 2017, he announced the release date of the fifth official single from the album for August 16, which was "Questions".
 The song leaked online a week before its actual release, though, with iTunes versions appearing online on August 11, it's believed that the track was prematurely released onto iTunes in select countries before being taken down.
 With these versions, the cover art was simply a black picture.